 - Some flashlights need batteries and batteries can go bad and be useless.
 We can also run out of batteries and forget to replace the ones that go with that one particular flashlight.
 Having multiple flashlights gives us backup and options, just in case.

 - Children will feel more comfortable with a smaller flashlight that fits in their little hands.
 We need different size batteries for different flashlights.
-Here is a perfect one for kids: Goal Zero 90109 Solo V2 Solar Flashlight.
+Here is a perfect one for kids: Smaller solar one.
 We always have a handy drawer located in our kitchen with extra batteries so everyone knows where to go if their flashlight doesn’t work.
 We’ve tried the rechargeable approach in the past, but never seem to keep up with making sure the batteries are kept charged.
 I know it can save money in the long run, but I just like the convenience of changing to new batteries from the drawer.

 - I prefer solar ones because they are typically crank, solar or rechargeable in a few different ways like the car, wall or USB.